+status.
+Next, to allow for the possibility that some tax-exempt organizations may seek to spend down their resources each year, we exclude organizations that report an average net income of zero and organizations that never report any contribution revenue.
 Finally, we consider whether bunching may be driven by subsidiary organizations that transfer all of their equity at year's end to a parent organization.
 We do find cases of charities who provide specialized services in the form of fund-raising or investment management for a closely related organization and who frequently transfer net assets.
-These transfers are reported on the 990 as "other changes in net assets," and consequently we remove all charities that report a nonzero value in this field.
-These restrictions leave us with a final sample of 1,187,838 observations and 268,184 distinct charities.
+Consequently we remove all charities that are deemed "supporting" public charities.
+These restrictions leave us with a final sample of 2,182,693 observations and 331,568 distinct charities.